 Filter to content from one or more domains, or exclude a particular domain by typing a hyphen in front of the domain.
-Type only the domain portion (such as, arch3rsecgjqcmjb.onion; no need for the www or http:// prefix) in the filter box.
+Type only the domain portion in the filter box (example: arch3rsecgjqcmjb.onion; no need for the www or http:// prefix).
 Be sure to remove any trailing slashes or paths from the domain.

-• For free text searching, type domain:domain.com in the search bar, prefixing with - to exclude.
+- For free text searching, type domain:domain.onion in the search bar - Prefix with to exclude, i.e. -domain:domain.onion in the search bar